hydroper/as3razen/README.md

 FXRazen is an ActionScript 3 compiler in alpha development phase, for use with the Adobe AIR technology.

-FXRazen aims to comply with either the Apache Flex or Royale compilers which are implemented in the Java language using the Maven ecosystem.
-FXRazen would be completely in Rust, using the Cargo (crates.io) ecosystem of dependencies.
+FXRazen aims to be similiar to the Apache Flex or Royale compilers which are implemented in the Java language using the Maven ecosystem.
+FXRazen is completely in Rust, using the Cargo (crates.io) ecosystem of dependencies.

-## Motivation

-**Goal**

-I enjoy developing a compiler from scratch and have spent too much time implementing parsers, and a few time spans with semantic analysis.

-I have learned certain lessons for preventing bugs such as those in type substitution through the use of throwing *defer* verification errors instead of using a number of phases for partially verifying a series of compilation units.

-In previous verifiers I was not creating control flow graphs because I assumed labeled controls such as `break` would not affect return value expectation, but it may, and I also never reached code generation in a compiler codebase.
-Control flow graphs have vertices and edges (which connect two vertices).

-**ASDoc**

-I have found Flex ASDoc's implementation to be problematic in certain ways, and there is no compiler option in Flex to allow optional Markdown support.

-**Package manager**

-I would like to have friendly package management in ActionScript 3 comparable to that of Cargo for Rust.
-Distriqt's APM is interesting in that it handles ANEs, which I should watch for later when implementing a package manager.
-I just think though that the package manager should be integrated with the language's compiler for more flexibility.

 ## Research